mallabee/queue/readme.md

 ## What?

-Framework agnostic Queue Management for Beanstalkd, SQS, Redis, Database.
+Framework agnostic background task queue management for Beanstalkd, SQS, Redis, Database.
 Easy to use in pure PHP, Symfony, Laravel, Yii2 projects.
 Based on illuminate/queue (Laravel Queues).

 A background task management using multiple drivers with ability to register custom drivers.